 This small dog breed’s name means herding or shepherd dog .
 He is believed to have descended from the dogs belonging to the Vikings.
 What is known for sure is that this Spitz breed was used as a farm dog in Sweden for jobs like herding livestock, killing vermin and as a guard dog.
 Locally named the Vastgotaspets , the Vallhund was recognized by the Swedish Kennel Club in 1943.
 The United Kennel Club and American Kennel Club registered the breed in 1996 and 2007 respectively.

 The Vallhund is of medium size and looks like a Welsh Corgi (Cardigan and Pembroke).
 They are however not genetically related.
 This dog has a sturdy and muscular body.
 He has a wedge-shaped head with erect medium sized ears, short legs and a tail that can be long, bobbed or stubby.

 The Vallhund has a double coat with medium length hair.
 His soft undercoat is covered by a harsh topcoat.
-The coat colour is a sable pattern of grey to red or a combination of colours in various shades.
+The coat color is a sable pattern of gray to red or a combination of colors in various shades.

 The dog usually has a mask of light fur in the following areas:

 - Rear end